ehsaniara/es-kafka-pagination/index.md

     }
 ```

-Consumer: which is receiving the slice number as a parameter. in-case of any error we retry it 5 times then put the message int to DLQ method.
+Consumer: which is receiving the slice number as a parameter. in-case of any error we retry it _**5 times**_ then put the message int to DLQ method. this value can be configured in application.yml file

 ```shell
  @StreamListener(PaginationBinder.PAGINATION_IN)